chenyurong22/dspic33a-curiosity-modbus/README.md

 **Hardware Setup**

-- Connect a micro-USB cable to port `J24` of Curiosity board to USB port of PC
+- Connect a USB-C cable to port `J24` of Curiosity board to USB port of PC

 **MPLAB® X IDE Setup**